 Herb Garden: Garlic, Onion, Chives, Parsley, Cilantro, Sweet Basil, Lemon Thyme, Lavender, Oregano,

 Veggie Garden: Zucchini, Several Varieties of Tomatoes, Cucumbers, Brussels Sprouts, Cauliflower, Several Varieties of Squash, Two varieties of Eggplant, Potatoes, Sweet Potatoes, Corn, Every color of peppers out there (green, orange, yellow, red, purple), jalapenos, banana peppers,

 Fruit Garden: Strawberries, Blueberries, Grapes

 One of the key elements of my life is that all of my recipes have to be approved by hungry teenagers, which is what continues to guide my recipe creation.
 My hope is that someday, the time they’ve spent with me in the kitchen will be a tradition they want to carry on with their own children.
-I don’t expect any of them to start food blogging or recipe creating anytime real soon. (updated: My 14 year old daughter has started her own food blog, Brie’s Bites)
+I don’t expect any of them to start food blogging or recipe creating anytime real soon. (updated: My 16 year old daughter has started her own food blog, though she never updates anymore Brie’s Bites)

 Thanks for visiting!

 A very old 100 Things About Me thing that is so outdated it is not funny!